peter-lyons-kehl/lru_cache/README.md

 # LRU cache

-Configurable, efficient, simple and safe LRU (Least Recently Used) cache.
+Configurable, efficient and simple LRU (Least Recently Used) cache.

 ## Configurable at zero cost